 Q: We sell your products at our store.
 A customer asks: 'What essential oils are good for arthritis topically?'
 What can she put into a bath to help relieve the pain and stiffness?
 Thank you for your time.
 Sincerely, S.J. @ Silver Heart Int'l

 A: Dear S., Thanks for your question.
-Essential oils can be used in a number of ways to help ease cases of both osteoarthritis and rheumatoid outbursts.
-Detoxifying oils like Cypress, Juniper and Lemon can be used in baths to help eliminate toxins.
+Essential oils can be used in a number of ways.
+Oils like Cypress, Juniper and Lemon can be used in baths to help eliminate toxins.
 Pain killing oils like Chamomile, Lavender and Peppermint can also be used in a bath or combined with a carrier oil to make an ointment.
 (Note: some people are allergic to chamomile - use no more than 2 drops in a bath).
-Essential oil of Marjoram, Black Pepper, or Ginger can be added to carrier oils and massaged around joints to help increase circulation (but don't use Ginger or Black Pepper in a bath).
-We also offer our own pre-mixed blend of Arthritis Massage oil with essential oils we feel are the most helpful for arthritis pain and stiffness.
+Essential oil of Marjoram, Black, or Ginger can be added to carrier oils and massaged around joints to help increase circulation (but don't use Ginger or Black Pepper in a bath).
+We also offer our own pre-mixed blend of Joint Ease with essential oils we feel are the most helpful for arthritis pain and stiffness.

 Whenever heat is applied to a painful, stiff joint it is VERY important to gently move the joint as much as possible immediately afterward.
 Otherwise the heat will cause congestion which will make things worse rather than better.